aws-samples/aws-cdk-intro-workshop/workshop/content/40-hit-counter/700-test.md

 ## Issue a few test requests

-Let's issue a few requests and see if our hit counter works:
+Let's issue a few requests and see if our hit counter works.
+You can also use your web browser to do that:

 ```
 $ curl https://xxxxxxxxxx.execute-api.us-east-1.amazonaws.com/prod/